trueskawka/resume/README.md

 editor would allow.
 Also, it's fun to set up tools!

 ### How to install
+_Note: this is a legacy setup that needs some dependency updates_

-0. Install node (don't use node 12.x) and npm
+0. Install node 10
 1. Clone repo
 2. Run `npm install` in the cloned directory